Secret Invasion (miniseries): Casting

 Jackson was expected to reprise his role in the series with the reveal of its development in September 2020.
 When the series was officially announced that December, Feige confirmed Jackson's casting and announced that Mendelsohn would co-star.
-Kingsley Ben-Adir was cast as the Skrull Gravik, the "lead villain" role, in March 2021, and the following month, Olivia Colman was cast as Sonya Falsworth, along with Emilia Clarke as Abigail Brand, and Killian Scott in an undisclosed role.
-In May 2021, Christopher McDonald joined the cast as a newly created character, rather than one from the comics, who had the potential to appear in other MCU series and films.
-Carmen Ejogo had joined the cast by November 2021, and the next month, Smulders was set to reprise her MCU role as Maria Hill.
+Kingsley Ben-Adir was cast as the Skrull Gravik, the "lead villain" role, in March 2021, and the following month, Olivia Colman was cast as Sonya Falsworth, along with Emilia Clarke as Talos's daughter G'iah, and Killian Scott as Gravik's second-in-command Pagon.
+In May 2021, Christopher McDonald joined the cast as newscaster Chris Stearns, a newly created character rather than one from the comics, who had the potential to appear in other MCU series and films.
+Carmen Ejogo had joined the cast by November 2021 (although she ultimately did not appear in the series), and the next month, Smulders was set to reprise her MCU role as Maria Hill.
 In February 2022, set photos revealed that Don Cheadle would appear in his MCU role of James "Rhodey" Rhodes, along with Dermot Mulroney as United States President Ritson.
 The following month, Jackson confirmed that Martin Freeman and Cheadle would appear in the series, with Freeman reprising his MCU role as Everett K. Ross.
-In September 2022, it was revealed that Charlayne Woodard was cast in the series.
+In September 2022, it was revealed that Charlayne Woodard was cast in the series as Fury's Skrull wife Priscilla.

-In September 2021, Chloe Bennet, who portrayed Daisy Johnson / Quake in Agents of S.H.I.E.L.D., stated that she was not involved in the series, after "rampant speculation" suggested she would be, given the character's prominence in the Marvel Comics story and that Bennet was no longer attached to the live-action Powerpuff Girls pilot by August 2021 because of scheduling conflicts with another project.
+Samuel Adewunmi and Katie Finneran were revealed as part of the cast in March 2023, with Adewunmi as the Skrull Beto and Finneran as the scientist Rosa Dalton.
+Richard Dormer appears as Agent Prescod, while O-T Fagbenle reprises his Black Widow (2021) role as Rick Mason.

 Design

+Sets and costumes

 Frank Walsh serves as production designer, while Claire Anderson serves as costume designer.
+In Secret Invasion, Fury does not wear his signature eyepatch, which Jackson noted was a character choice.
+He explained, "The patch is part of who the strong Nick Fury was.
+It's part of his vulnerability now.
+You can look at it and see he's not this perfectly indestructible person.
+He doesn't feel like that guy."